(Last updated December 2019)

 Where are we in the process?

-- Two completed traffic studies (one commissioned by the developer, one commissioned by the city) showed that any new development in the area will cause traffic at the Junction to “fail” (in terms of minutes spent at each light).
+- Two completed traffic studies (one commissioned by the developer, one commissioned by the city) showed that with the current road configuration, any new development in the area will cause traffic at the Junction to “fail” (in terms of minutes spent at each light).

 Would it help if an outside expert did some kind of analysis?